If you’ve tried every weight loss trick out there but the scale isn’t budging, this article will show you possible reasons you’re not losing weight.

-Calorie containing beverages will automatically increase your daily calorie intake.
+Calorie-containing beverages will automatically increase your daily calorie intake.
 The stomach doesn’t care about calories – it cares about food volume.
-Since sugary drinks are not filling, you’ll still be hungry even after drinking thousand calories.
+Since sugary drinks are not filling, you’ll still be hungry even after drinking a thousand calories.

 Rewarding yourself can actually help you stay on track.
 But just like cheat meals, most people use this opportunity to overindulge in junk and sugary foods.

 If you eat a piece of cake every time you finish a workout, you’re probably consuming more calories than you burned in the workout.
 Neither do you have to reward yourself for eating healthy for 2 or 3 days.

 Chances are you’ll overeat if you eat while focusing on other things.
 In fact, most people only realize they’ve binged after they finish the food.